Literature: Book Of Jonah

 - No Ontological Inertia: After Jonah is thrown in the sea, the storm suddenly ends and the ocean becomes as calm as can be.

-- Pet the Dog: Compared to the wrathful God associated with most of the Old Testament, God here is incredibly benevolent to Nineveh despite their evil, even defying A Million is a Statistic by saying he cares for everyone in the city.
+- Pet the Dog: Compared to the wrathful God associated with most of the Old Testament, God here is incredibly benevolent to Nineveh despite their evil, even defying A Million Is a Statistic by saying he cares for everyone in the city.

 - Refusing The Call: Jonah tried doing this with his voyage.
 It didn't work.
+But you do have to give the guy credit for attempting to run to the literal end of the Earth (for people in the 7th Century BC).

 - Skewed Priorities: Called out by God in the closing words.
 Notably, Jonah is so angry about the plant's death that HE wants to die.
 Yet he cared nothing about letting thousands of Ninevites die.